Hamiltonian description of nonreciprocal interactions

 The Hamiltonian embedding for the nonreciprocal XY spins from Eq.~\eqref{seq:Langevin_chiral} reads as

 We implement constrained Glauber dynamics in which the auxiliary spins $\varphi_{x,y}$ are eliminated by imposing the constraint $\theta_{x,y} - \varphi_{x,y} = \pi$, see Sec.~\ref{subsec:Eliminating_auxiliary}.
 Consequently, the Glauber algorithm evolves only the original spins $\theta_{x,y}$ and follows the procedure described in Sec.~\ref{subsec:MC_algo_eliminating}.
-The corresponding energy difference $\Delta E$ is given in Eq.~\eqref{eq:DeltaE_pattern}.
+The corresponding energy difference $\Delta E$ is given in Eq.~(27) in the Main Text.